1.800.221.5175

 Download Now

-#2 Get students up and out of their seats
+Getting students up and out of their seats increases energy, improves focus, and makes math more interactive.

 Sometimes we need to build our repertoire of teaching strategies in order to provide more variety in what we do in our classrooms.
 If you have been focusing on your routines as suggested above, you may want to start adding new routines based on these five proven instructional strategies—Improving classroom discourse, promoting fluency, using real-world problems, implementing blended learning, and focusing on the math practice standards.
 You can find out more about these suggestions for enhancing your math instruction in this post.